 |N, O, P

-Availability dates of P-EBT benefits resulting from attestation will be based on the date the attestation is processed by IDHS.
+Availability dates of P-EBT benefits resulting from attestations and applications will be based on the date the attestation is processed by IDHS.

 I am worried about receiving P-EBT because of my immigration status.
 Will getting this benefit count in a public charge test?